olivernn/lunr-site/source/guides/searching.html.md

 ## Boosts

-In multi-term searches, a single term may be important than others.
+In multi-term searches, a single term may be more important than others.
 For these cases Lunr supports term level boosts.
 Any document that matches a boosted term will get a higher relevance score, and appear higher up in the results.
 A boost is applied by appending a caret (`^`) and then a positive integer to a term.

 ```javascript
 idx.search('foo^10 bar')